Homotopical interpretation of link invariants from finite quandles: Examples; computations of .

-We will compute the $\Pi_2(X)$ with respect to symplectic and orthogonal quandles in \S \ref{asssym}, and do $\Pi_2(X)$ of connected quandles of order $\leq 8$ in \S \ref{twoto8}, as stated in Theorems \ref{thm1b}, \ref{thm1c}, respectively.
-The fundamental line of the proofs is to study the exact sequence in \eqref{kihon3} that we called the $P$-sequence.
-Actually, the proofs result from computations of the terms $H_3^{\rm gr}(\As (X) )$ and $H_2^Q(X )$ concretely including these $t_X $-torsions.
+We will compute the group $\Pi_2(X)$ with respect to same quandles. and do $\Pi_2(X)$ of connected quandles of order $\leq 8$ in \S \ref{twoto8}.
+The fundamental line of the proofs is to more investigate the exact sequence in \eqref{kihon3} that we called the $P$-sequence.
+Actually, the proofs result from computations of the terms $H_3^{\rm gr}(\As (X) )$ and $H_2^Q(X )$ with the TH maps concretely including these $t_X $-torsions.